 Breast Implant Options

 There are many different types of breast implants available for women considering breast augmentation.
 Women can choose between saline and silicone gel-filled implants.
-Some breast implants have smooth surfaces while others are textured.
-Additionally, there are different widths and projections available (low profile, moderate profile, moderate-plus profile, high profile), and some implants are round while others are shaped “anatomically.”
+Additionally, there are different widths and projections available (low profile, low-plus profile, moderate profile, moderate-plus profile, high profile, extra-high profile).
 Below are answers to a few of the most common questions our plastic surgeons hear about breast implants from Scottsdale and Phoenix, AZ, breast augmentation patients.

 Request a cosmetic consultation with Dr. Robert Cohen or Dr. Steven Sigalove to learn more about your options when choosing breast implants.
 Our facility is conveniently located for patients living in Tempe, Paradise Valley and other areas of Greater Phoenix.